nasa-gibs/worldview/doc/data_download.md

 Creates a label for this granule based on its acquisition time only.
 Times that are not from the selected day are indicated with + or - day indicators.

+### TitleLabel

+Use the provided title in the metadata as the granule label.

 ### Transform